Kit Hesketh-Harvey: Personal life and death

-In 1986, he married actress/academic Catherine Rabett; they had two children, Augusta and Rollo.
+In 1986, Hesketh-Harvey married actress Catherine Rabett; they had two children.
 The couple divorced in 2021.
+His sister is Sarah Sands, former editor of the London Evening Standard and the Today programme on BBC Radio 4.
 He lived in Norfolk and Cornwall.

-Hesketh-Harvey died on 1 February 2023, at the age of 65.
+Hesketh-Harvey owned All Saints' Church in Stoke Ferry until his death on 1 February 2023, at the age of 65.